 Use bold, not italic.
 For headings, bold is easier to read than italic and stands out better on the page.
 And since the choice is bold or italic—not both—you should prefer bold.
 But even then, it’s an option, not a requirement.
 Non-bold headings work too.

 Only use two levels of indenting, even if you use more than two levels of headings.
 Some writers like to indent every heading a little farther.
 Bad idea.
-Once your heading is no longer anchored to something on the left edge of the text, it’s just floating in space.
+It ends up looking random and messy.

 If you’re using bold in your heading, you can also try reducing the point size by a half or full point.
 If your font has a relatively heavy bold style (like Times New Roman), reducing the size can offset the effect of the darker color, giving you subtler emphasis.